Instant in the browser

 Messenger scenes look strongest when the tone matches the scenario, the pacing feels casual, and reactions or seen states are used only when they make narrative sense.

 Use PNG for screenshots, decks, and static mockups.
-Use MP4 when reveal order, typing rhythm, or reaction timing matters in the edit.
+Use video when reveal order, typing rhythm, or reaction timing matters in the edit.

 Use these pages when you want a more specific starting point, a closer platform match, or a clearer answer before you open the editor.